polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/remoteproc.md

 - start, stop and load firmware to the remote AMP context
 - vring and buffers required for RPMsg communication between Linux and the remote context (FreeRTOS/BM)

-The [Microchip IPC Remoteproc bindings](https://mi-v-ecosystem.github.io/redirects/linux4microchip-bindings-microchip-miv-remoteproc) documentation deals with all required and optional device tree properties for remoteproc.
+The [Microchip IPC Remoteproc bindings](https://mi-v-ecosystem.github.io/redirects/linux4microchip-bindings-microchip-miv-remoteproc) documentation deals with all required and optional device tree properties for Remoteproc.

 ## Yocto BSP Remoteproc Configuration